HOME

 BENINI

-Benini’s exhibition career started with a one-man show in Milan, Italy in 1961.
-During his late teens and early 20’s, Benini painted landscapes and still lifes in a traditional style.
-By 1965, his painting evolved into large-scale,
+Benini's exhibition career started with a one-man show in Milan, Italy in 1961.
+During his late teens and early 20's, Benini painted landscapes and still lifes in a traditional style.
+By 1965, his painting evolved into large-scale monochromatic renderings of the human figure.

 From the mid-1970’s, he alternated large-scale representations of the rose and dream-like paintings with strong symbolist content.
 During the mid-1980’s, Benini’s work took a sharp turn toward geometry and the mathematical sciences.